Are you thinking you might want to hire a virtual assistant (“VA”), but don’t know where to start?

 - They can help you build your WordPress website and collaborate with you on it!

-Where do I find a VA?
+Where do I look to Hire a Virtual Assistant?

 There are also VA training/networking organizations that offer free referral services.
 Here are a couple:

 Observe how he/she communicates via emails and also over the phone.
 Don’t be afraid of asking tough questions.
 Listen to how the he/she will handle them.
-Also observe how comfortable YOU feel while taking to him/her.
+Also observe how comfortable YOU feel while talking to him/her.

 You might be tempted to ask their fees at the beginning, but I strongly recommend not to use their fees as the biggest determining factor.
 When you work with a right VA, the ROI could be so much higher regardless of the fees.
 Plus, a good VA could easily finish a task in much less time, essentially reducing the cost to you, compared to a slow VA with much lower fees.